davideldios7/radio/README.md

 radio

-this is just a simple html autoplay for a discord activity
+this is just a simple html autoplay for a discord app